 Looking for some tasty healthy recipes or articles on health?

-My journey from Vegetarian to Paleo
+My journey away from vegetarianism

 I have been interested in natural living from a young age.
 That interest has taken me to many places in my life.
 In high school I decided to become vegetarian and stuck with it for 11 years.
 I’ve always loved animals, so I felt good about avoiding meat.
 At that age, I went back and forth between eating well and eating junk and I couldn’t seem to shake blood sugar roller coasters and constant cravings.
 So I tried for years to stick to a healthier vegetarian diet to help it.